Chapter 3: Basic Architecture¶

 3.1 Software Stack¶

-An overview of the software stack is given in Figure 12, which includes a White-Box Switch running a local Switch OS, controlled by a global Network OS hosting a collection of Control Applications.
-Figure 12 also calls out a corresponding set of exemplar open source components (Trellis, ONOS, and Stratum) on the right, as well as a related P4 Toolchain on the left.
+An overview of the software stack is given in Figure 13, which includes a Bare-Metal Switch running a local Switch OS, controlled by a global Network OS hosting a collection of Control Applications.
+Figure 13 also calls out a corresponding set of exemplar open source components (Trellis, ONOS, and Stratum) on the right, as well as a related P4 Toolchain on the left.
 This chapter introduces these components, with later chapters giving more detail.

 |||We sometimes call this the TOST stack: Trellis running on ONOS running on Stratum running on Tofino.|

-Note the similarity between this diagram and Figure 2 in Chapter 1, both of which include two open interfaces: one between the Control Apps and the Network OS, and a second between the Network OS and the underlying white-box switches.
-These two interfaces are depicted as “API shims” in Figure 12, and in the context of the exemplar components, correspond to a combination of gNMI, gNOI and FlowObjective in the first case, and a combination of gNMI, gNOI and either P4Runtime or OpenFlow in the second case.
-That gRPC is shown as the transport protocol for these two APIs is an implementation choice, but one that we will take for granted from here on.
+Note the similarity between this diagram and Figure 2 in Chapter 1.
+Both figures include two open interfaces: one between the Control Apps and the Network OS, and a second between the Network OS and the underlying programmable switches.
+These two interfaces are depicted as “API shims” in Figure 13, and in the context of the exemplar components, correspond to a combination of gNMI, gNOI and FlowObjective in the first case, and a combination of gNMI, gNOI and either P4Runtime or OpenFlow in the second case. gRPC is shown as the transport protocol for these APIs—an implementation choice, but one that we will generally assume from here on.
+(Note that OpenFlow, unlike the other protocols, does not run over gRPC.)

 3.1.1 Switch vs Host Implementation¶